-2023 SAG winners: Everything Everywhere All at Once edges closer to Oscar glory with multiple gongs
+2023 SAG Awards: Everything Everywhere All at Once edges closer to Oscar glory with multiple gongs

-Everything Everywhere All at Once has taken a giant step towards Oscar success after coasting to four wins at last night’s Screen Actor Guild Awards.
+Everything Everywhere All at Once has taken a giant step towards Oscar success after securing multiple wins at last night’s Screen Actors Guild Awards.

-The sci-fi action adventure claimed four key gongs, including the crucial Outstanding Performance by a Cast in a Motion Picture prize ahead of the likes of The Banshees of Inisherin and The Fabelmans.
+The sci-fi adventure, which centres on an immigrant launderette owner’s mission to save the multiverse, claimed four key prizes, including the crucial Outstanding Performance by a Cast in a Motion Picture accolade ahead of the likes of The Banshees of Inisherin and The Fabelmans.

 “This is not just for me, it’s for every little girl who looks like me.”

-After a mini-blip at BAFTA last weekend, Quan consolidated his Oscar bid by taking home Best Supporting Actor for his performance as meek yet devoted laundromat co-owner Waymond Wang.
+Meanwhile, former child star Ke Huy Quan consolidated his unlikely bid for a gold statuette by taking home Supporting Male Actor for his turn as meek yet devoted laundromat co-owner Waymond Wang.

-In an upset, veteran Curtis overcame fierce competition from the likes of Angela Bassett (Black Panther: Wakanda Forever) and Kerry Condon (The Banshees of Inisherin) to win Best Supporting Actress for her role as pesky IRS auditor Deirdre Beaubeirdre.
+In an upset, veteran Jamie Lee Curtis overcame fierce competition from the likes of Angela Bassett (Black Panther: Wakanda Forever) and Kerry Condon (The Banshees of Inisherin) to win Supporting Female Actor for her role as pesky IRS auditor Deirdre Beaubeirdre.

-94-year-old actor James Hong, who plays Yeoh’s father in Everything Everywhere, gave a comical acceptance speech, in which he vowed to return to the ceremony when he was 100 years old.
+94-year-old actor James Hong, who plays Yeoh’s father in the film, gave a comical acceptance speech, in which he vowed to return to the ceremony when he was 100 years old.

 “I got my first SAG card 70 years ago.
 Back in those days… producers said that Asians were not good enough and they are not box office – but look at us now”.

-Elsewhere, Brendan Fraser upset Oscar frontrunner Austin Butler (Elvis) by clinching Best Actor for his role as a morbidly-obese teacher in the emotional drama The Whale.
+Elsewhere, Brendan Fraser surprised Oscar frontrunner Austin Butler (Elvis) by clinching the Leading Male Actor gong for his performance as morbidly-obese teacher Charlie in the drama The Whale.

 During his emotional speech, Fraser said;